-Responsible travel: Malawi accommodation, Ntchisi Forest Reserve
+Responsible tourism: Malawi accommodation, Ntchisi Forest Reserve

 The lodge is entirely run on renewable energy, with a wind turbine and solar panels catering for all of our electricity needs.
 Most of the lighting in the lodge comes from candles and old-fashioned oil lamps, which creates an olde-worlde and romantic atmosphere.
 A highly efficient solar water heater provides the hot water for showers.
 All of our waste is separated, with compost and the ashes from burnt paper and cardboard waste helping to nourish our organic vegetable garden.

 The kitchen garden provides most of the fruits, vegetables and herbs used in our delicious home cooking and we are always happy to give a tour of the gardens.

 As in most African countries, deforestation is a serious problem in Malawi.
 The Forest Reserve is an area of outstanding natural beauty and is home to one of the last remaining patches of indigenous rainforest in southern Africa.
 As such, we are committed to help protect it.
 As well as working with the government’s Department of Forestry, which educates the local people about the dangers of deforestation, we have set up a project helping villages to establish ‘community forests’ by providing tree seeds and training.
 Hopefully, these forests will give people easy access to firewood and wood for building, and therefore reduce the need for people to cut down trees within the Forest Reserve.

 We are also project partners with a Malawian NGO, which has recently been awarded a significant grant in order to preserve the biodiversity of the Reserve.
 This project is only just getting off the ground but we are hopeful it will help secure the future of the forest